scharf/cv/README.md

     - Python data processing.
     - Java Framework and DSL to generate Forms (as replacement for Oracle Forms).

-## The beginning of my career - why Physics?
+## The beginning of my career - why physics?

 I have a **diploma in physics form the University of Heidelberg** and a passion for computing since I am 15.
 The reason I studied physics (starting '81) and not computer science was that I had such a strong interest in computing that I thought I would learn it anyway.
-Physics was interesting because of its focus on fundamental principles and I hoped I would learn scientific thinking.  **I have always been fascinated by the fact that our existence is based on a few " simple" and elegant laws**.
+Physics was interesting because of its focus on fundamental principles, and I hoped I would learn scientific thinking.  **I have always been fascinated by the fact that our existence is based on a few " simple" and elegant laws**.
 The urge to reduce complex system to a set of simple and composable parts has always been a driving force in my life.

-## 1986-1995 Computational Molecular Biology (would be called data science today) at [EMBL]⠀
+## 1986-1995 Computational molecular biology [EMBL]⠀

+Note: **Today, this would be called data science**.

-From 1986-1995 I worked in the field of computational molecular biology at EMBL (European Lab for Molecular Biology).
+From 1986-1995 I worked in the field of computational molecular biology at [EMBL] (European Lab for Molecular Biology).
 The first 3.5 years I worked on my diploma thesis on protein structure prediction form protein sequences.
 Then worked as scientific assistant.

 ### Years of exploration

 During my time at EMBL I had a lot of freedom to experiment and explore new ideas and technologies.
-The team was interdisciplinary (biologists, chemists, physicists, mathematicians, computer scientists etc) and it was very exciting to have open discussions with people with a wide range of experiences, views and insights. **I learned how important collaboration and communication is, but also how important exploration and trial and error is.** I contributed lots of ideas, **my boss [Chris Sander] often said "Michael creates many crazy ideas but one out of three is actually good".**
+The team was interdisciplinary (biologists, chemists, physicists, mathematicians, computer scientists etc.) and it was very exciting to have open discussions with people with a wide range of experiences, views and insights. **I learned how important collaboration and communication is, but also how important exploration and trial and error is.** I contributed lots of ideas, **my boss [Chris Sander] often said "Michael creates many crazy ideas but one out of three is actually good".**

 ### ET++ and Erich Gamma

-Around 1987-1988 I discovered on the internet a **C++ UI library called [ET++]**, which was written By [Erich Gamma] and Andre Weinand (if you have read Erichs design pattern book ([GOF]), you'll find ET++ examples for most of the patterns).
+Around 1987-1988 I discovered on the internet a **C++ UI library called [ET++]**, which was written by [Erich Gamma] and Andre Weinand (if you have read Erich's design pattern book ([GoF]), you'll find ET++ examples for most of the patterns) .
 I used ET++ as the basis for a lot of tools I wrote for visualization and analysis of molecular biological data.
-Since I had access to Erichs PhD thesis and early drafts of the book, **I became an evangelist of design patterns and that way of thinking.** I would sill say Erichs work has a fundamental impact on the way I look at software and the way I design systems.
+Since I had access to Erich's PhD thesis and early drafts of the book, **I became an evangelist of design patterns and that way of thinking.** I would still say Erich's work has a fundamental impact on the way I look at software and the way I design systems.

 ### Projects in a science context

-Here are some of the projects I have been working on and and that I remember.
+Here are some of the projects I have been working on and that I remember.
 Maybe what I remember and what I find important in retrospect is telling something about me....

 * 3d protein visualization in ET++ with lots of (at that time)